joon0017/OS-Homework2/README.md

 ```
 Arguments inside [] as well as all flags are needed to run the program.

-- -i inputPath: The file path of the crashing input (i.e., the subject of the reduction
+- -i inputPath: The file path of the crashing input (i.e., the subject of the reduction)
 - -m errorString: A string whose appearance in standard error determines whether the expected crash occurs or not
 - -o outputPath: A new file path to store the reduced crashing input
 - programToRun: The file path to the executable binary of the target program

+The order of the three options doesn't matter if and only if you had put all the options.

 ### test
 This is the debug tool we used to simplify the building process of cimin.
 The basic usage is: